DavidSpriggs/intern-tutorial-esri-jsapi/README.md

 This is a tutorial on using intern to unit/functional test your esri JavaScript API apps.

 First off big props to Colin Snover over at sitepen for the intern-tutorial found [here](https://github.com/theintern/intern-tutorial).
 Colins tutorial was my starting point and helped me get the feel for intern and writing the tests themselves.
-I highly recommend you read his tutorial first, then coming back here.
+I highly recommend you read his tutorial first, then come back here.

 For a fast start running my example tests, follow these steps: